 When viewing images on the Internet, you might have noticed that some websites provide valuable information related to those images, such as their exposure settings, camera brand, etc. This information known as “EXIF Data” can be an important source of knowledge in figuring out how photographers capture images and what tools they use in the process.
 In this article, we will take a look at what EXIF data is and how you can extract it from images.

 Table of Contents

 While many photographers choose to retain EXIF data in their images, this information does not show up when looking at photos through web browsers, because it is not part of the actual image.
-Instead, EXIF data is embedded into the physical file and specific tools that are capable of reading this information must be used to view it.
-For example, some image viewers and post-processing tools like Lightroom are capable of viewing and extracting such information in order to properly organize images, while some operating systems are capable of reading this data to display relevant data.
+Instead, EXIF data is embedded in the physical file, and specific tools that are capable of reading this information must be used to view it.
+For example, some image viewers and post-processing tools like Lightroom are capable of viewing and extracting such information in order to properly organize images, while some operating systems are capable of reading and displaying this data.

 So, how does one view this EXIF data online?
 Let’s take a look at a few easy ways to read it from images.

 If you are using the Firefox browser, get the Exif Viewer addon by clicking the “Add to Firefox” button.
 After the addon is installed and Firefox is restarted, you will be able to instantly view the EXIF data by just right-clicking on an image and selecting “Exif Viewer”.

 Go ahead and try it on this image: